-Like in Section 1 the general structure of this section is 1. formal definition of syntax and semantics, 2. normal forms, 3. algorithms to decide (un-)satisfiability of formulas.
-Unlike in Section 1 we will see here some problems that are undecidable.
+Like in Section 1 the general structure of this section is

+- 1. formal definition of syntax and semantics, - 2. normal forms, - 3. algorithms to decide (un-)satisfiability of formulas.

+Unlike in Section 1 we will face here some problems that are undecidable, no matter which tools we may apply.